Registering an Event

-No credit card fundraisers will be allowed for any UL Lafayette student organizations.
+Credit card fundraisers are not allowed for any UL Lafayette student organization.
 Credit card solicitation/advertisement is prohibited on campus.

-Only recognized student organizations may request a table in the Union or other approved locations on campus for the purpose of sponsoring a political candidate as a speaker.
+Only recognized student organizations may request a table in the Union or other approved location on campus for the purpose of sponsoring a political candidate as a speaker.

 - Political signs are not allowed on campus.